ItsAMeDanny101/hw11_asciihex/README.md

 ---

 ## What the program does
-* Reads eight hard‑coded bytes in `inputBuf`.
-* Converts each byte to two **uppercase** ASCII hex characters.
+* This program reads eight hard‑coded bytes in `inputBuf` and then converst each byte to two **uppercase** ASCII hex characters.
-* Inserts a space after every byte except the last, then a newline.
+* it also puts in a space after every byte except the last and then a newline.
-* Writes the resulting string to standard output.

-Example run:
+An xxample run should look like:

 ```console
 $ ./hw11translate2Ascii